JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 * The same applies to the [REST API endpoint]((https://www.jetbrains.com/help/teamcity/rest/edit-build-configuration-settings.html#Manage+Build+Triggers)).
 You do not have to specify the stream explicitly there, but can be specified via the ```desiredStream``` HTTP parameter.
 * Autodetection also works in the REST API when the ```desiredBranch parameter``` is not set in HTTP request.

-## Customization of Amazon EC2 Launch Templates

-You can now override Amazon EC2 Launch Templates settings in TeamCity and run agents based on the template with your custom settings.

 ## Fixed issues
 {product="tcc"}